nkolika85/deploy-docker-on-ec2-instance-using-terraform/README.md

-This template uses terraform to build the docker image locally, and push the image to docker-hub, security best practice is to use arguments, env variables etc to pass secrets for collaborative projects.
+This template uses terraform to build the docker image locally, and push the image to docker-hub, security best practice is to use arguments, env variables etc to pass secrets for codes to be committed to repositories for collaborative projects.